Newman, Western Australia: History

 Newman was established as Mount Newman by Mt.
 Newman Mining Co.
 Pty Ltd (a subsidiary of BHP) in 1966 as a company town to support the development of iron ore deposits at nearby Mount Whaleback.
 The town takes its name from nearby Mount Newman, named in honour of government surveyor Aubrey Woodward Newman (son of Edward Newman who also died young) who died of typhoid aged 28 at Cue on 24 May 1896, while on an expedition from Nannine to the Ophthalmia Range.
 William Frederick Rudall then took charge of the expedition and named Mount Newman to honour his deceased leader.

-Aboriginal occupation of the area extends to around 45,000 years.
+Aboriginal occupation of the area goes back around 45,000 years.
 The Martu people comprise about a dozen language groups that extend across the Gibson and Great Sandy Deserts.
 The Martu progressively lost their land and nomadic lifestyle as European expansion crept inland from the late 19th century.
 Western exploration, the establishment of Christian missions, and gold discoveries at Marble Bar and Wiluna led to Indigenous people being forced from their ancestral lands.

 Commercial area and amenities

 Typical of company towns, Newman is laid out with a core, where shopping and hotels are located, surrounded by residential areas, with more industrial activities on the outskirts.
 There are two supermarkets in town (one Woolworths and an IGA), two shopping plazas, three hotels, and three bars/restaurants outside of those contained in the hotels.
 One public outdoor pool serves the town's population.

-In late 2017, Parnawarri Retail centre (Parnawarri meaning "united" or "all together" in Nyiyaparli) was opened and housed the towns second supermarket (IGA) as well as a Dome coffeehouse, SportsPower and a Chicken Treat.
+In late 2017, Parnawarri Retail centre (Parnawarri meaning "united" or "all together" in Nyiyaparli) was opened and houses the town's second supermarket (IGA) as well as a Dome coffeehouse, SportsPower and a Chicken Treat.
 BHP invested $30 million to build the retail centre.

 The town contains Newman Primary School, South Newman Primary School, Newman Senior High School, and Rawa Community School.

 Transport and infrastructure

 Newman is located at the end of route 138 meeting the Great Northern Highway.

 The town is served by Newman Airport.

-A privately owned railway, the Mount Newman railway, was constructed linking it to Port Hedland which itself was upgraded to handle shipment of the ore to the world market.
-On 21 June 2001 a train 7.35 km long, comprising 682 ore cars and eight locomotives made the Newman—Port Hedland trip and is listed as the world's longest ever train.
+A privately owned railway, the Mount Newman railway, was constructed linking it to Port Hedland, which itself was upgraded to handle shipment of the ore to the world market.
+On 21 June 2001 a train 7.35 km long, comprising 682 ore cars and eight locomotives made the Newman—Port Hedland trip and is listed as the world's longest-ever train.
 The ore trains are typically over 2 km long.
-Newman is also a service town to the nearby mining settlements like Tom Price and Paraburdoo.
+Newman is also a service town to nearby mining settlements including Tom Price and Paraburdoo.